 1. Change your perspective

 A fear of being judged is often the main reason behind interview stress.
 Low self-esteem, not possessing all of the required skills, a chaotic career path, and strong competition might make you feel that you won’t live up to an interviewer’s expectations.
 Stop right there!
-If you have been offered an interview, it is because your CV suggests that you have the potential to fulfil the company’s needs.
+If you have been offered an interview, it is because your resume suggests that you have the potential to fulfil the company’s needs.

 Instead of treating the interview like an exam, think of it as an opportunity to find out more about the job and to see if your profile and expectations match those of the company.
 This takes a lot of pressure off and readjusts the balance between you and your interviewer.
 In a discussion between two professionals, regardless of age gap or different levels of experience, you will feel more comfortable, and your interviewer will recognize this.